hashicorp/nomad-guides/application-deployment/go-blue-green/README.md

 # Part 1 (Fabio Dynamic Routing)

 ## Challenge
-Orchestrators and microservice architectures enable developers and operators to more efficiently utilize their compute resources and manage the lifecycles of their applicaitons.
+Orchestrators and microservice architectures enable operatores and developers to more efficiently utilize their compute resources and manage the lifecycles of their applicaitons.
 However, the highly ephemeral nature of these technologies makes configuration, load balancing, and service discovery difficult.

 ## Solution
-We can leverage Nomad, Consul, and load balancers like Fabio to automtically create routes to our dynamic containers.
-This removes the need for hardcoded configurations and enables our micro services to locate one another.
+We can leverage Nomad, Consul, and load balancers like Fabio to automtically create routes to our containers.
+This removes the need for hardcoded configurations and enables our microservices to locate one another.

 ## Step 1: Review go-app.nomad
-The golang code for the image is from the simple golang "outyet" example posted here: https://github.com/golang/example/tree/master/outyet
+The golang code for this docker image is from the simple golang "outyet" example posted here: https://github.com/golang/example/tree/master/outyet.

+Nomad job file go-app.nomad:
 ```bash
     task "go-app" {
       # The "driver" parameter specifies the task driver that should be used to